unowhat/ML_eng/cnn_assignment.md

 ## Task

-Implement a PyTorch module with the following structure:
+Implement a PyTorch module with the following structure:(Based on your preference, you cna use TensorFlow for implementation)

 - One `Conv2d` layer
   - `in_channels = 3`